Changing Attitudes as a Dynamic in brand development

 Changing attitudes is difficult because human beings are captives of their own belief systems.
 A belief system is akin to software on a computer.
 The computer may be capable of running many tasks but spreadsheet software makes for a terrible word processor.
 To actually change behaviors, it is necessary to alter the software.
 In a way, it is about writing code.

 Once you understand the power of beliefs (we call them precepts at Stealing Share) you can begin to rewrite the computer’s instructions and over-write the existing software.

 We are all prisoners of our belief systems.
 What we believe to be true gives rise to our needs and wants (think marketing messages).
-But it is important to remember when embarked on facilitating changing attitudes that beliefs do not have to be true to be powerful.
+But it is important to remember, when embarking on changing attitudes, beliefs do not have to be true to be powerful.
 They simply need to be believed.
-It is also important to remember that because precepts are so fundamental to who we are, that telling someone that a belief they hold is not true is seen on an attack on the holder of that belief system itself.
+It is also important to remember that because precepts are so fundamental to who we are that telling someone that a belief they hold is not true is seen on an attack on themselves.